Category Archives: Cognitive Distortions

 Goal and Objectives

-The primary goal of recovery from social anxiety is the moderation of our fears and apprehensions.
+The primary goal of recovery from social anxiety is the mitigation of our fears and apprehensions.
 In self-empowerment, it is the rebuilding of our self-esteem and motivation.
 We execute these goals through a three-pronged approach.

 1. Replace or overwhelm our negative thoughts and behaviors with healthy, productive ones.